Why does electricity go up on the regulated market?

 - Drought and lack of wind: they cause a drop in the energy production of hydraulic power plants and wind farms, respectively.
 When these sources of energy go down, others must be drawn from, which may make the price more expensive at that time.

-- International political instability: certain conflicts and crises may affect the price of raw materials like petroleum and gas, which are directly related to generating part of the energy.
+- Evolution of international prices: certain conflicts and crises may affect the price of raw materials like petroleum and gas, which are directly related to generating part of the energy.